ptrkvsky/portfolio-2023/README.md

 3. **Fontsource** - The Fontsource project simplifies using Google Fonts and other open-source fonts.
 It provides npm modules you can install for the fonts you want to use.

+4. **Husky** - is a Git hook manager that simplifies the setup and configuration of pre-commit and pre-push hooks in your Git repository.
+These hooks automate essential tasks such as code formatting, linting, and running tests before commits are made.
+In this project, Husky is configured to run several important checks on precommit:

+- **ESLint**: ESLint is used to enforce coding standards and catch potential issues in your codebase before they become problems.

+- **Playwright**: Playwright is employed for automating end-to-end tests, ensuring that your web application functions correctly across different browsers and environments.

+- **Vitest**: Vitest is a testing tool designed for Vue.js applications.
+It is set up to execute tests on your Vue components, providing confidence in the functionality and reliability of your application.

+By running these checks before each commit, Husky helps maintain code quality and consistency while ensuring that your project remains error-free.

 ## Lighthouse Audit

 In this project, I'm committed to delivering a top-notch web experience to users, and one of the ways I ensure this is by regularly conducting Lighthouse audits.
 Lighthouse is an open-source tool from Google that helps me evaluate and improve the quality of my web applications.